onzfonz/comp227/src/content/8/en/part8e.md

 };
 ```

+Let us have a look how these are typed.
-Types look like the following:
+The types, in *AddPatientModal/index.tsx* look like this:

 ```js
 interface Props {